memiiso/debezium-server-iceberg/README.md

 ### Append
 Setting `debezium.sink.iceberg.upsert=false` will set the operation mode to append, with append mode data deduplication is not done, all received records are appended to destination table
-Note: For the tables without primary key operation mode is append even configuration is set to upsert mode
+Note: For the tables without primary key operation mode falls back to append even configuration is set to upsert mode

 #### Keeping Deleted Records

 By default `debezium.sink.iceberg.upsert-keep-deletes=true` will keep deletes in the iceberg table, setting it to false will remove deleted records from the destination iceberg table.
-With this config its possible to keep last version of the deleted record in the table(to do soft deletes).
+With this config its possible to keep last version of the deleted record in the table(possible to do soft deletes).

 ### Optimizing batch size (or commit interval)